Why create a Non-State Climate Action Observatory?

 Publications of the Climate Chance Observatory

-The 2020 edition of the Sector-based, Local Action, Financial and Adaptation Reports.HERE
+The Sector-based, Local Action, Financial and Adaptation Reports.HERE

 Country, city or regional case studies

 Our case studies analyse the recent evolution of emissions in a sector or adaptation action, in a territory: country, city or region.HERE

 Multi-level climate governance in G20 countries – Decentralized cooperation and climate action – Access to climate data for african actorsHERE